afujimoto/CAMPHORsomatic/README.md

 python .src/repeat/ucsc_selfchain.py <path to chainSelf.txt> | sort -k1,1 -k2,2g > ./data/chainSelf.txt
 ```
 ## Data of noramal samples
 CAMPHOR_comparison.sh compares cancer SVs and normal SV candidates, and removed germline SVs.
 For this comparison, <SV type>_candidate.txt0 files in <output directory of normal> are used.
-Uses can merge these files of other normal samples and save the same name in a different directory and assign the directory as <output directory of normal> for analusis with CAMPHOR_comparison.sh.
-This analysis increase porer to remove germline SVs.
+Users can merge these SV files of other normal samples, and save the same name in a new directory.
+The new directory can be used as <output directory of normal> in analysis with CAMPHOR_comparison.sh.
+This analysis increases porer to remove germline SVs.

 ## Performance
 False positive rate was estimated to be ~7% in a liver cancer samlpe set (Fujimoto et al. in revision).